wchosiad/DHT11_Python/README.md

     pin = `<pin number>` (required)
     sensorType = `<DHTXX.DHT11 or DHTXX.DHT22>` (optional, default=DHT22)
     scale = `<DHTXX.FAHRENHEIT or DHTXX.CELCIUS>` (optional, default=FAHRENHEIT)
-2. Call `read()` method, which will return `DHT11Result` object with actual values and error code.
+2. Call `read()` method, which will return `DHTXXResult` object with actual values and error code.

-Note that these little sensors don't always read successfully every time, you may need to try reading a few times before you get a good value.
+Note that these little sensors don't always read successfully every time, so you may need to try reading a few times before you get a good value.

 For example: